muktihari/fit/docs/usage.md

     /* Write more messages */

-    // This should be invoked for every sequence of FIT File
-    // (not every message) to finalize.
-    if err := streamEnc.SequenceCompleted(); err != nil {
+    // After all messages have been written, invoke this to finalize. if err := streamEnc.SequenceCompleted(); err != nil {
         panic(err)
     }